 I am a PhD candidate in the Department of Government at Harvard University and an affiliate of Institute for Quantitative Social Science (IQSS), Weatherhead Center for International Affairs.
 I am broadly interested in international political economy, state-business relationships, economic statecraft, and political lobbying.

-I study how states and firms navigate foreign economic coercion and geopolitical conflicts, using observational quantitative analysis, experiments, and field interviews.
-My research examines the strategic behavior of multinational firms, the lobbying of their supply chain partners, and government subsidies aimed at retaining domestic manufacturing during the U.S.-China trade war.
-In other work, I analyze the impact of the Ukraine crisis on firms’ exits from Russia and the effects of WTO rulings on subsidies, regulatory transparency, and international cooperation.
+My work examines how states and firms navigate economic coercion and geopolitical conflicts, including multinational firms’ strategic behavior, supply chain lobbying, and government subsidies during the U.S.-China trade war.
+I also study firm exits from Russia following the Ukraine crisis and the effects of WTO rulings on subsidies, transparency, and cooperation.

 Currently, I am a pre-doctoral fellow in the Global Political Economy Project (GPEP) at the Mortara Center for International Studies at Georgetown University (2024 - 2025).
 Previously, I was Hans J. Morgenthau Fellow at the International Security Center at University of Notre Dame (2023–2024).
 I hold a B.A. in Political Science and Philosophy from Peking University and an M.A. in Regional Studies–East Asia from Harvard University.